List of MLS club post-season droughts

-These are lists of active and all-time Major League Soccer (MLS) droughts in the MLS Cup Playoffs, CONCACAF Champions League, U.S. Open Cup, and Canadian Championship.
+These are lists of active and all-time Major League Soccer (MLS) droughts in the MLS Cup playoffs, CONCACAF Champions Cup, U.S. Open Cup, and Canadian Championship.
 Those teams which have never made it in club history are listed by the season that they entered the league.

-Among the current 29 MLS clubs to have completed at least one season, 14 have never won the MLS Cup.
-The longest MLS Cup drought is jointly held by New York Red Bulls, New England Revolution, and FC Dallas all of whom have played in every MLS season without ever winning the championship.
+Among the current 30 MLS clubs to have completed at least one season, 14 have never won the MLS Cup.
+The longest MLS Cup drought is jointly held by the New York Red Bulls (formerly the MetroStars), New England Revolution, and FC Dallas, all of whom have played in every MLS season since the inaugural 1996 campaign without ever winning the championship.
 Among those clubs which have won the MLS Cup, the longest title drought is that of Chicago Fire FC, who have not won the honor since winning MLS Cup 1998.
 15 clubs have never won the Supporters' Shield, with Colorado Rapids being the only club to play in every season without ever winning the Shield.
-Among those clubs who have won the Shield, the longest drought is that of Sporting Kansas City who have not won it since the 2000 Major League Soccer season.
+Among those clubs who have won the Shield, the longest drought is that of Sporting Kansas City, who have not won it since the 2000 season, when they were still known as the Kansas City Wizards.

 List of active droughts

-MLS Cup Playoffs appearance
+MLS Cup playoffs appearance

 Updated through 2025 Major League Soccer season.
 This list does not include clubs that made the post-season as of that year.